co119/Standards/platforms/hosting/hosting-migration-2021.md

 1. Make the necessary changes to the file.
 1. Save the file by pressing `Ctrl + O`
 1. Exit with `Ctrl + X`
-1. In Terminal, type `sudo killall -HUP mDNSResponder` followed by `Return` to clear your Mac’s DNS cache
+1. In Terminal, type `sudo killall -HUP mDNSResponder` followed by `Return` to clear your machine’s DNS cache

 ---